La Niña Advisory Issued, Potential Impacts to Winter Precip & Springtime Tornadoes

 La Niña is one phase of a large circulation over the equatorial Pacific Ocean.
 The prevalent wind direction will churn up cooler or warmer water, based on the direction of the circulation.
 When winds are prevailing from the east, it churns up cooler waters near the coast of South America and to the west, while areas in the western Pacific see warmer than average water temperatures during this phase.
 These cooler waters, along with other large scale circulations, impact how air flows across the United States.

 During strong La Niñas, the jet stream is typically more active from the Northwest through the Great Lakes.
 This effect is typically less pronounced during weaker events.
-This often favors better chances for precipitation across the northern tier of the country, including.
+This often favors better chances for precipitation across the northern tier of the country, including the Northwest and Great Lakes.

 Impact for Winter 25'-26'